TreeList Editors Module Overview

 }

-XAF ASPxTreeList integration code is not designed to immediately show the new value of a Boolean property if it was changed on the server side.
-For instance, a new value is not shown immediately if it is changed by an Action (a page refresh is required).
+integration code is not designed to immediately show the new value of a Boolean property if it was changed on the server side.
+For example, XAF does not display a new value immediately if you use an Action to change it.
+To display the new value, you need to refresh the page.
 To avoid this restriction, use the following code.

 using DevExpress.Web.ASPxTreeList;